IntersectMBO/cardano-node/doc/stake-pool-operations/register_stakepool.md

     --cold-verification-key-file cold.vkey \
     --out-file delegation.cert

 This creates a delegation certificate which delegates funds from all stake addresses associated with key `stake.vkey` to the pool belonging to cold key `cold.vkey`.
-If we there are many staking keys as pool owners in the first step, we need delegation certificates for all of them.
+If there are many staking keys as pool owners in the first step, we need delegation certificates for all of them.

 #### Submit the pool certificate and delegation certificate to the blockchain